 There are many aspects of this product that are unique compared to that of a traditional bank loan.
 The first being that a cash advance works with your cash flow.

 - Less Paperwork – With very little paperwork to deal with the process is much faster.

 - No Business Plan – You do not need to present a detailed business plan to obtain credit – saving time.

 - Approval Within 24 Hours – With less paperwork involved you can be approved very quickly.

 - Same Day Funding – Once approved, the money can be withdrawn the same day.

-- No Fixed Monthly Terms – If you have a good month you pay back more, but if you have a slower month you pay back less – it works alongside your business.
+- No Fixed Monthly Terms – It’s flexible, so if you have a good month you pay back faster, but if you have a slower month in sales, you pay back less – there’s no term or fixed monthly payments as it works alongside your business.

 - Payback When You Earn – You only repay when your customers pay you by card.

 - No Hidden Fees / Interest – As it’s based on your card sales performance, there is no hidden costs or penalties for late payment – you see the clear cost upfront.

 - 90% Approval Rates – With less red tape than that of traditional banks, approval of businesses is high.